Tulsa lawmaker approaches State Superintendent Joy Hofmeister to discuss charter oversight amid Epic allegations

 Provenzano said she was “pleasantly surprised” that Hofmeister was open to visiting with her to discuss how to prevent similar situations in the future.

-She wasn't as fond of some other measures, like granting subpoena power to the education department.
+She wasn’t as fond of some other measures, such as granting subpoena power to the Education Department.
 Doing so, she said, could throw off the balance of power in the state government.

 “I’m more interested in getting real specific with the law about how we track dollars,” Provenzano said, “and how we track enrollment data and student attendance data so that it’s more, No. 1, trackable and authentic and, No. 2, equitable across all public school platforms, whether it be a brick-and-mortar charter or a virtual school.

 Hofmeister was unavailable for comment Thursday evening.
-Her chief policy adviser, Phil Bacharach, sat in during the meeting.
-He described the conversation as respectful and candid despite some disagreements.
+Her chief policy adviser, Phil Bacharach, who sat in during the meeting between Hofmeister and Provenzano, described the conversation as respectful and candid despite some disagreements.

-However, Bacharach said not even subpoena power would have uncovered the allegations detailed in the OSBI's affidavit concerning EPIC inflating enrollment counts with students already enrolled in private schools.
-The education department lacks regulatory authority to view private school records.
+However, Bacharach said not even subpoena power would have uncovered the allegations detailed in the OSBI’s affidavit that EPIC inflated enrollment counts with students already enrolled in private schools.
+The Education Department lacks regulatory authority to view private school records.